kylorend3r/pg-reindexer/README.md

 - `success`: Index was successfully reindexed and validated
 - `validation_failed`: Index reindexing completed but validation failed
-- `skipped`: Index was skipped due to active vacuum or other pgreindexer processes
+- `skipped`: Index was skipped due to active vacuum, inactive replication slots, or sync replication
 - `below_bloat_threshold`: Index was skipped because its bloat ratio was below the specified threshold
 - `invalid_index`: Index was skipped because it was found to be invalid